flammie/omorfi/README.md

 at the time of the installation.
 Similarly may happen with omorfi-speller.zhfst, it will only be created when hfst-ospell and it's dependencies and zip are all available.

+### Processing text gets stuck / takes long

+Occasionally some tokens yield very complicated analyses and take a lot of memory or time.
+This happens especially with long strings that can be analysed as combinations of interjections like ahahaha...ha (in theory, each ah, aha, ha and hah within the string are ambiguous wrt. compounding), while current versions have blacklisted most such combinations some may still exist.
+When using hfst tools directly this can be solved using `-t` option to set the timeout.
+While these workarounds will slowly trickle to all parts of HFST and omorfi, it is often a good idea to pre-process text to remove or normalise offending strings as they will trip other NLP tools too.

+Some operations of omorfi legitly take a lot of memory, and most tools are suspectible to memory leaks.
+It may be often beneficial to `split` your data and process it in smaller chunks.

 ## Contributing